-- codeinsight.project.name (required)-The name of the Code Insight project. - codeinsight.alias.name (required)-A name that you define for the scan-agent plugin.
+- codeinsight.project.name (required)-The name of the Code Insight project to which scan results are sent. - plugin.alias.name (required)-A name that you define for the scan-agent plugin.
 The alias is used to represent the "container" (scan root) under which all the files scanned in this instance will be listed in the API output and in the file tree in the Analysis Workbench.
-This name must be unique within the project. - plugin.root.path (required)-The root path where the Docker plugin will be executing.
-This path must have writable privileges for the user executing the plugin. - plugin.project.name (optional)-A descriptive name to the project being scanned, that may be different from the project name specified in the Code Insight server.
-This text will appear on the Summary tab for the project in the Code Insight user interface. - plugin.project.description (optional)-A description of the project being scanned.
-This text will appear on the Summary tab for the project in the Code Insight user interface. - plugin.path.prefix (optional)-The path prefix of the image being scanned.
-This prefix will be used to reference the file paths of the codebase on the Project Inventory page of the Code Insight GUI.
+This name must be unique within the project. - plugin.root.path (required)-The root path where the Docker Images plugin will be executing.
+This path must have writable privileges for the user executing the plugin. - plugin.name-The name of the Docker Images plugin.
+This value must be Docker. - plugin.project.name (optional)-A descriptive name of the project being scanned.
+This can be different from the name specified for the project on the Code Insight server.
+This text will appear on the Summary tab for the project in the Code Insight web UI. - plugin.project.description (optional)-A description of the project being scanned.
+This text will appear on the Summary tab for the project in the Code Insight web UI. - plugin.path.prefix (optional)-The path prefix of the image being scanned.
+This prefix will be used to reference the codebase file paths on the Project Inventory page in the Code Insight web UI.